No Greater Love

 My incursions into the night never brought satisfaction, only guilt and a deeper longing for real love, which I never found in my temporary solutions.
 One night, I hired a Lombretta, which is a three wheel motorized vehicle, to take me back to base.
 The driver turned out to be a VC cowboy.
 When he took a wrong turn and headed into no-man’s land, I knew I was about to be bush-waked.
 I opened the door and jumped out.
 I started running and didn’t stop until I found my way back to the base.
 The incident threw a scare into me that I didn’t soon forget.
 Shortly thereafter, Rich Collins paid me a visit.

 Rich, a GI and a sincere Christian, spent most of his off hours working with some Christian missionaries.
 We began to see each other on a regular basis.
 He began to show me the love of God through the teachings of the Bible.
 He told me of the love of Jesus and His Sacrifice on the cross.
-Having grown up in a Lutheran home, I had knowledge of God, but He seemed out of reach and detached from me.
+Having grown up in a Lutheran home, I had head knowledge of God, but He seemed out of reach and detached from me.
 The more Rich shared Gods truth with me, the more I realized that I needed to pray and receive Jesus as my Savior.
 We prayed and I asked Christ into my heart.
-I felt a burden lifted off my shoulders and a warm feeling came over me.
+I felt a burden lifted off my shoulders and a new scene of optimism replaced the bouts of depression.
 I finally experienced the love I had been searching for.

 My fondest memory of Vietnam was the Christmas I spent there.
 The Warrens were the missionaries who ran the Vung Tau Christian Center, a serviceman’s outreach.
 They had planned a Christmas service for the GIs and orphans they worked with, as well as others.
 The service was made up of Vietnamese, Filipinos, Australians, and Americans of every kind, all sharing in the unity that the Savior had given us.
 We sang songs together and rejoiced in the love and commonality of our Christian faith.